microsoft/dstoolkit-route-optimization/README.md

 The whole Azure ML pipeline will be published as a REST API such that it can be reused by specifying different input and parameters.  -->

+# Try the Accelerator

+The below sections describe the detailed steps to run the accelerator.

 ## Prerequisite

 You need to have an Azure subscription with the access to the following resources: